96boards/documentation/enterprise/developerbox/installation/linux-usb.md

 - `if=YourInstallerImage.iso`: should match the name of the image that was downloaded.
 - `of=/dev/XXX`: XXX should match the name of the USB Stick device name from **Step 2**.
 Be sure to use the device name with out the partition.
 - This command will take some time to execute.
 Be patient and avoid tampering with the terminal until process has ended.
-- Once USB Stick is done flashing, remove from host computer and set aside for **Step 6**
+- Once USB Stick is done flashing, remove from host computer and set aside.

-#### Step 6: Boot Developerbox from the USB Stick

-- Make sure Developerbox is unplugged from power
-- Connect an monitor to the Developerbox, and power on the monitor
-- Plug a USB keyboard and/or mouse into one of the USB connectors on the Developerbox
-- Insert the USB Stick the Developerbox
-- Plug power adaptor into Developerbox and press Escape to interrupt the boot process
-- Go to **Boot Manager** and select the appropriate device and press Return

 **Congratulations!
-You are now running your operating system installer.
-It's time to switch to the Installation Guide for your chosen operating system!**
+Your USB stick is ready.
+Switch back to the [Installation Guide](README.md#boot-into-the-installer) to boot into the installer!**